DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_check-what-assurance-you-need-for-your-service.md

 - understand what other types of checks you can do
 - get guidance and resources tailored to your specific project

-Anyone can use this tool, at any stage of your project lifecycle.
+Anyone can use this tool, at any stage of a project lifecycle.

-You may find it useful to use it at the start of a project to understand what you might need in future, and include the outcomes in your delivery plan.
+You may find it useful to use it at the start of a project to understand what you might need in future.
+You can include the outcomes in your delivery plan.

 You'll be able to save a copy of the outcome as a Word document for future reference.